 Most sources and witnesses stated that Kehoe had been on duty that Monday in one of the hospital buildings, Hospital 2-3, as the battle raged all around.
 Six republican riflemen, who had been firing from a top floor on the British soldiers, vacated their position and there was a lull in the firing.

 Nurse Kehoe decided to look into the safety of any patients or wounded on the lower floor.
 At the foot of the stairs, the corridor was occupied by two British soldiers kneeling out of sight, covering the open doorway with their rifles.
 As she entered the corridor, they both fired, killing her instantly.

-Margaret lived on the family farm at Orchard, Leighlinbridge, County Carlow, Myles Keogh's birthplace.
-She was buried in the Union grounds, where she was shot, but afterward her body was exhumed and reinterred in Ballinabranna cemetery, in her native parish of Leighlin.
-Commemoration ceremonies in honor of her memory and sacrifice commonly take place there.
+Margaret was born in 1867, the daughter of Patrick (Myles' older brother) & Marion Kehoe.
+She lived on the family farm at Orchard, Leighlinbridge, County Carlow, Keogh's birthplace.
+Nurse Kehoe was initially buried on the grounds of the hospital where she was shot but later exhumed and reinterred in Ballinabranna cemetery, near her native parish of Leighlin.
+Commemoration ceremonies in honour of her memory and sacrifice commonly take place there.